- Prayer and Vigils

 We deeply long for a covering of prayer over every part of Hope Ranch ministries.
 Join us for weekly prayer meetings (call 541-255-2151 for details).
 For an updated list of prayer requests, see our Facebook page.
 Anti-trafficking vigils are held from 1:30-2:00 pm the first Sunday of each month at the entrance to Gateway Mall, on the sidewalk near Umpqua Bank.

-Attend an awareness training, held monthly.
+Attend an awareness training, held quarterly.
 Learn what trafficking is, what’s happening in Lane County, how to recognize the signs and symptoms of trafficking, and how to prevent it.
-Prospective volunteers are required to attend two awareness meetings.
-Suggested donation is $37.50 for each meeting, but once you have donated $75 for two meetings, you can keep attending for free.
-For a couple or family, the total is $90.
-If money is a barrier, scholarships are available--please call 541-255-2151 for details.
+Suggested donation is $20 for each meeting.
+If money is a barrier, scholarships are available.
 Some meetings include special speakers.
 Check our Facebook page for the next meeting.

 To escape trafficking, survivors need large networks of supportive people to help rebuild their self-image and give them a glimpse of healthy, normal life.
 We are looking for single women and married couples to come alongside girls and women.
 Mentors will need to take a 12-week class called Mending the Soul.
 Contact us for information about the next offered class.